input-output-hk/catalyst-ci/tools/updater/README.md

 ### Updating Timoni bundle files

-A common GitOps operation is to update specific values within a [Timoni bundle file](https://timoni.sh/bundle/).
+A common GitOps flow is to update specific values within a [Timoni bundle file](https://timoni.sh/bundle/).
 The `updater` CLI provides a specific subcommand for updating the `values` specified in a bundle.
 Given the following bundle file: